-Terminal is the default on Mac OS X. While it works perfectly fine, options such as iTerm 2 or Hyper offer an enormous amount of customization.
-I personally use iTerm 2, although Hyper is an excellent choice available cross-platform.
+The terminal is the default on Mac OS X. While it works perfectly fine, options such as iTerm 2> or Hyper offer enormous customization.
+I use iTerm 2, although Hyper is an excellent choice available cross-platform.

 Setting zsh as your default shell

 Now that you have zsh installed, all you have to do to set it as your default shell is run the following command:

 To start using zsh, close your terminal window and open a new one — you will now be running zsh instead of bash.

 If, for some reason, you’d like to return to bash as your default shell, first find out where bash is installed with which bash.